 When a claim is first brought to your attention one of the first things you should do is preserve documentation relevant to the dispute.
 This is a requirement of the Civil Procedure Rules (commonly referred to as the ‘CPR’), and it’s important in terms of the parties being transparent about what evidence they have in relation to the proceedings.

 Will you be given advance warning before proceedings are formally served?

 Before a claim is formally issued, another requirement of the CPR is that the individual or business raising the dispute (known as the claimant) must send out what’s called a pre-action protocol letter, which should have been received by you prior to any court papers being served.
-It’s advisable to seek legal advice at that point in time.
+It’s advisable to seek legal advice from a business dispute solicitor at that point in time.

 By taking early legal advice, you can often save yourself time and money in the long run as the protocol procedures prescribed by the CPR provides the parties with an opportunity to exchange information – this is to help both parties avoid official court proceedings.

 How long will you have to respond to the pre-action protocol letter?

 The protocol letter will require a response within 14 days – potentially a longer period for a substantive response and depending on the precise nature of the legal issue.
 It will be made clear on the face of the letter exactly how long you have to respond to it.